 Children who live two miles or further from school and who live within our designated area are entitled to free transport to and from school.
-More information is available from school or from the School Transport Unit at County Hall - transporteligibility@cornwall.gov.uk.
+More information is available from school or from the School Transport Unit at County Hall - 01872 322003.